jetbotml/2021SummerLibrary/02_Breadboard_Circuit/README.md

 # 2. Breadboard Circuit

+## Learning Objective:
+1. Understand how to use a breadboard
+2. Be able to build and test a circuit on a breadboard

 ## What is a breadboard?
 A breadboard is actually referring to a solderless breadboard.
 These are great units for making temporary circuits and prototyping, and they require absolutely no soldering.